danielbeach/data-engineering-practice/Exercises/Exercise-1/README.md

 2. Run `docker build --tag=exercise-1 .` to build the `Docker` image.

-3. There is file called `main.py` in the `Exercise-1` directory, this is where you `Python` code to complete the exercise should go.
+3. There is a file called `main.py` in the `Exercise-1` directory, this is where you `Python` code to complete the exercise should go.

 4. Once you have finished the project or want to test run your code,